Neil Goldschmidt: Revelation of sexual abuse

 The increased scrutiny on Goldschmidt's career, including reporters' difficulties accessing records from his term as governor, ultimately led to the revelation of his years-long sexual abuse of a minor girl, which had occurred decades before, during his tenure as Mayor of Portland.
-These revelations ended Goldschmidt's extensive career at the center of Oregon politics and policymaking.
-In May 2004, a rapid series of events resulted in Goldschmidt's confession to the continuing sexual abuse of a teenage girl in the mid-1970s; the quick demise of his political career, including resignations from several prominent organizations; and the transfer of his many documents from the privately run Oregon Historical Society to the state-run Oregon State Archives.
+In May 2004, a rapid series of events resulted in Goldschmidt's confession to the continuing sexual abuse of a teenage girl in the mid-1970s; the immediate end of his political career, including resignations from several prominent organizations; and the transfer of his many documents from the privately run Oregon Historical Society to the state-run Oregon State Archives.

 On May 6, under pressure from Willamette Week, Goldschmidt publicly announced that he had an inappropriate relationship with a 14-year-old girl (the victim later indicated she was 13) for an extended period during his first term as Mayor of Portland.
 Sex with a person under 16 years of age constitutes third degree rape under Oregon law, a felony punishable by up to five years in prison.
 By the time the abuse had become public, however, the statute of limitations of three years had expired, making Goldschmidt immune from any prosecution over the matter.

 Goldschmidt's confessional letter was published on the front page of The Oregonian on May 7, 2004.
 It differed from the Willamette Week's account, most notably in the length of the abuse ("nearly a year" according to Goldschmidt, but three years according to Willamette Week at the time; it was later revealed by Willamette Week that the abuse actually continued through 1991, after Goldschmidt's single term as governor) and in Goldschmidt's use of the term "affair" to characterize it.
 The Oregonian was criticized for its coverage and use of the term "affair".
 Writers and editors at The Oregonian acknowledged mistakes in their handling of the story, but denied that a desire to protect Goldschmidt motivated the mistakes.
 The Willamette Week article, written by Nigel Jaquiss, was awarded the 2005 Pulitzer Prize for investigative reporting.